 This grape is grown for blending Cabernet Sauvignon.
 However this wine is much lighter than Cabernet Sauvignon, leaving the Franc a pale red color and contributing finesse and a peppery perfume to blends with more robust grapes.

-Cabernet Sauvignon is the premier wine grape of the world.
 This grape produces distinctive wines that are tannic and can have long aging potential.
 The average using potential for Cabernet Sauvignon is between 5 to 10 years in order to achieve peak flavor.
-It is usually blended with other varieties to make wines with increased complexity.

 Carignane is a red wine grape that is used as a component of blended wines.
 It is a late budding grape which requires a warm climate to achieve full ripeness.
 In winemaking, the grape is often used as a deep coloring component in blends.
 However, this grape is difficult for winemakers due to it being high in acidity, tannins, and astringency.

 This is a very sweet grape.
 It produces wines that in their youth, are fruity, full in flavor, and have overtones of spice.
-Wines made from these grapes are usually light in color and are often made of blends with other grape varieties.
-The Grenache grape resists heat and can tolerate limited rainfall.
+Wines made from these grapes are usually light in color.

 Malbec makes a dry spicy wine.
 Powerful character with blackberry, plum, red pepper, sweet cherry, spice licorice, and deep bittersweet notes, almost like unsweetened chocolate or espresso.

 Merlot grapes are lower in tannins and makes wines that mature faster and are softer in texture.
 Merlot is often blended with Cabernet Sauvignon in order to soften the blend.
 Merlot develops a wine that is dry, rich in flavor and smooth as it finishes in your throat.